Skip to content

 Terminal window

-# Decrypt production secrets
+# Build with production secrets

-hush decrypt -e production
+hush run -e production -- npm run build

-# Push to Cloudflare Workers
+# Push secrets to Cloudflare Workers

 hush push